wesselb/stheno/README.md

     Reversed(Linear())
     ```

-* Extract terms and factors from sum and product respectively of _means and
+* Extract terms and factors from sums and products respectively of _means and
 kernels_.

     Example: